neow3j/neow3j-docs/docs/neo-n3/dapp_development/transactions.md

 ## Adding Additional Network Fees

-Transactions involve two types of fees: system fee and network fee.
-The system fee covers the resources consumed by script execution on the NeoVM, while the network fee is based on the transaction size and effort required for signature verification.
+Transactions involve two types of fees: _system fee_ and _network fee_.
+The _system fee_ covers the resources consumed by script execution on the NeoVM, while the _network fee_ is based on the transaction size and effort required for signature verification.
 You can add an additional network fee for priority using `additionalNetworkFee()`:

 ```java
 Transaction tx = new TransactionBuilder(neow3j)